AndyMLearmouth92/Quiz-Master/README.md

 + First project using TypeScript.
 + First time using context and useReducer.
 + Keep track of the user's highscore using local storage.
++ Added a progress bar and a timer counting down how long the user has left.

 ## License